 If you require a light refurbishment loan then you may benefit from applying to a specialist lender.
 It is possible to access a variety of financial products, through specialist mortgage lenders, that are suitable for light refurbishment.

 Property refurbishment loans can be a first charge, a second charge or a joint venture with other finance loans.

 First Charge: Stretch senior development finance is a first charge debt.
 Although you are unlikely to need a large amount for light refurbishment, lenders may be prepared to supply up to 100% of the development costs and up to 75% of the gross development value.
 However, you will only be able to secure a stretch senior development loan if you have experience in refurbishment.

 Second Charge: A common second charge debt is a mezzanine loan.
 Mezzanine loans bridge the gap between the borrowers’ savings or capital and the first charge debt.
 As with stretch senior development loans, mezzanine lenders will only provide finance if you have experience and lenders will require a review of your property portfolio with evidence of successful projects, before providing the refurbishment finance.

 Joint Venture: If you do not have the necessary experience to secure the right finance, you may wish to pool your resources with an experienced developer to obtain the funding that you need to complete your refurbishment.

-A buy to let landlord purchased a property worth £100,000.00, with the view to rent it out as a part of her 23 property portfolio.
+A buy-to-let landlord purchased a property worth £100,000.00, with the view to renting it out as a part of her 23 property portfolio.
 Unfortunately, the property itself was not up to the landlord’s standard and it required some light refurbishment.